glamorous-noob/pwn_adventure_3/Episode_06-Still_poor_AF/README.md

 ![performuse](Images/performuse.png)

-And I thought, if coins are stored in a tree, which is dynamically allocated across the game, I'm better just calling the get-item-add-item duo somewhere than trying to modify a field as I previously imagined.
+And I thought, if coins are stored in a tree, which is dynamically allocated across the game, I'm better off just calling the get-item-add-item duo somewhere than trying to modify a field as I previously imagined.

 ### VII - Patch: Making room